 Law or ethics

-Some of these principles are enshrined in and controlled by national and international law.
+Many of the essential ethical principles in journalism are enshrined in national and international law.
 These are based on universal values, such as respecting humanity, truthfulness, freedom from violence and solidarity between people.

-However, everything that is legal is not necessarily good practice.
-So, more detailed ethical codes of conduct and other guidelines have evolved, for instance, in Western journalism.
+However, what is defined within the law does not cover all the rules of good practice.
+So, more detailed ethical codes of conduct and guidelines have also evolved.

-The basic codes and canons usually appear in statements drafted by:
+In Western society, the basic codes and rules of good journalism usually appear in statements drafted by:

 - professional journalism associations, such as trade unions